Jamie O'Loughlin: Coaching career

-In April 2006 O'Loughlin joined the Geelong Supercats as an assistant coach, and helped guide the team to three consecutive championships in the South East Australian Basketball League (SEABL).
-In October 2009 he was promoted to head coach, and won the SEABL again in 2010.
+In 2006, O'Loughlin joined the Geelong Supercats of the South East Australian Basketball League (SEABL) as an assistant coach.
+He became head coach of the Supercats for the 2010 season, where he won the SEABL championships.

-Between 2009 and 2011 O'Loughlin ran team camps for the Australia national under-17 basketball team, and in 2011 he coached the under-16 team at the 2011 FIBA Oceania Under-16 Championship.
+Between 2009 and 2011, O'Loughlin ran team camps for the Australia national under-17 basketball team, and in 2011 he coached the under-16 team at the 2011 FIBA Oceania Under-16 Championship.
 After leading the team to the Gold Medal, he rejoined the under-17 team and traveled to the 2012 FIBA Under-17 World Championship with them, where they reached the Silver Medal.
 O'Loughlin continued coaching both the under-16 and under-17 teams until 2014, during which he won another Gold Medal (with the under-16 team) and another Silver Medal (with the under-17 team).

-After his success in Geelong and with the junior national teams, O'Loughlin moved to Perth in 2014 and joined the Perth Wildcats of the NBL as an assistant coach.
-During his time coaching the Wildcats he helped them reach the semi-finals during the 2014–15 season, and win the championship during the 2015–16 and 2016–17 seasons.
+O'Loughlin moved to Perth in 2014 and joined the Perth Wildcats of the NBL as an assistant coach.
+The Wildcats won championship in 2015–16 and 2016–17.

-O'Loughlin moved to Cairns in 2017 and joined rival NBL club the Cairns Taipans as the second assistant coach, stating the reason was that he "couldn't pass on the chance to work with" head coach Aaron Fearne.
-"He's been highly successful for a long time and runs a program that other basketball organisations aspire to.
-It's no secret he coaches at a high level and I know I'll learn a lot from him."

-After his first season with the Taipans, O'Loughlin joined the club's QBL feeder team, the Cairns Marlins as the head coach in 2018, and guided the club to the grand finals against the Townsville Heat.
+O'Loughlin moved to Cairns in 2017 and joined rival NBL club the Cairns Taipans as the second assistant coach under coach Aaron Fearne.
+After his first season with the Taipans, O'Loughlin joined the club's QBL feeder team, the Cairns Marlins as the head coach in 2018, and guided the club to the grand final against the Townsville Heat.
 The Marlins lost both games of the series.

-In 2018 the Taipans made multiple coaching changes, during which O'Loughlin was the only coach to remain at the club over the off season.
-Despite being a potential replacement for outgoing head coach Aaron Fearne, Mike Kelly was chosen as the new head coach and O'Loughlin was promoted to the first assistant coach position instead.
+In July 2018, O'Loughlin was promoted to first assistant of the Taipans under new coach Mike Kelly.

 O'Loughlin was named as an assistant coach in the UniSport Australia Emerging Boomers squad in 2019, and traveled to Napoli, Italy to compete in the 2019 Summer Universiade.
 He joined head coach Rob Beveridge and helped the team finish the games with a bronze medal.

-O'Loughlin took over as head coach of the Mandurah Magic men's team in May 2022.
+In May 2022, O'Loughlin took over as head coach of the Mandurah Magic men's team for the rest of the 2022 NBL1 West season.

+In April 2025, O'Loughlin was appointed as the WAIS wheelchair basketball head coach.